 Track 2 - Project Leads

-Below is the timeline for the Summer 2025 cohort.
+Below is the timeline for the Fall 2025 Cohort application cycle.

 We offer semester-based tech policy projects 3 times a year: Spring, Summer, and Fall.
-The Spring Fellowship runs from late January to early May, our Summer program runs from late May to early September, and the Fall Fellowship runs from early October to late December.
+The Spring Cohort runs from late January to early May, the Summer Cohort runs from late May to early September, and the Fall Cohort runs from late September to late December.
 Applications for each cohort open roughly two months before each cohort's start date.
+Specific dates are revealed for each cohort once applications open.